Bi-level algorithm for optimizing hyperparameters in penalized nonnegative matrix factorization: Introduction

-where $\mathscr{F}$ measures the goodness of the parameters $\mathbf{w}$ obtained by the algorithm $\mathcal{A}$ set with HPs $\lambda$ on $\mathbf{X}$ and $\mathcal{L}$ is an empirical loss.
-Usually the inner problem aims to the minimization of the empirical loss $\mathscr{L}$ while the outer problem is related to HPs.
-The implicit dependency of the outer problem on $\lambda$ makes \eqref{eq1} difficult to be solved.
-Recently, first order bi-level optimization techniques based on estimating the Jacobian $\frac{d\mathbf{w}(\lambda)}{d\lambda}$ via implicit or iterative differentiation have been proposed to solve \eqref{eq1} \cite{franceschi2017forward,fra2,Mc,Pedro}.
-In this paper, we combine these approaches to tackle the HPO related to Matrix Decomposition (MDs) in an unsupervised scenario.
-In particular, we focused our attention on Nonnegative Matrix Factorizations (NMF) and its sparseness constrained variants \cite{cichocki2007multilayer,chu2021alternating,esposito2019orthogonal,gillis2020nonnegative,kim2007sparse,kim2008nonnegative,lin2007projected,liu2017regularized,merritt2005interior}.
-We regard these problems as penalized optimization tasks with penalization coefficients to be considered HPs, and we focus on their proper choice on HPO issue.
-Taking advantages from the bi-level HPO problem formulation we construct an alternate bi-level approach which includes the HP choice as part of the algorithm that computes the factors satisfying the NMF data approximation task under study.
-In the remainder of this section, preliminary concepts on NMF and sparsity constraints in it are shortly reviewed as well as the importance of the penalization HP for sparse NMF.
-Section \ref{proposal} describes the novel bi-level formulation of the penalized NMF and its treatment via an alternate methodology based on the bi-level approach.
-Results on existence and convergence for this problem are considered and then used as bases to design a new algorithm, namely AltBi-Alternate Bi-level Algorithm in Section \ref{algoritmo}.
-It constitutes our proposal to numerically solve the HPO issue in NMF models with additional sparsity constraints.
-Section \ref{experiments} illustrates the numerical results obtained using AltBi algorithm on different artificial and signal real datasets.
-Some conclusive remarks are sketched in Section \ref{conclusion}.
+However, there are still no effective results of using GB methods for HPO in the unsupervised field.
+This study aims to use these techniques to revise problem \eqref{eq1} in an unsupervised learning context, to automatically achieve HPs.
+We consider Nonnegative Matrix Factorization (NMF) and its constrained variants (in particular sparseness constraint)~\cite{cichocki2007multilayer,chu2021alternating,esposito2019orthogonal,gillis2020nonnegative,kim2007sparse,kim2008nonnegative,lin2007projected,liu2017regularized,merritt2005interior}.
+We regard these problems as penalized optimization tasks in which penalty coefficients are HPs, focusing on their proper choice via HPO.
+Taking advantage of the bi-level HPO problem formulation, we construct an alternating bi-level approach that includes the HPs choices as a part of the algorithm that computes the factors in the NMF data approximation task under study.
+The rest of this section reviews preliminary concepts on NMF and its sparsity constraints with the importance of the penalty HPs for sparse NMF.
+Section \ref{proposal} describes the novel bi-level formulation of the penalized NMF and its treatment via an alternating methodology.
+We prove the existence of the solution to this problem, and we use convergence results to design a new algorithm, named Alternating Bi-level (AltBi), which is described in Section \ref{algoritmo}.
+It is our numerical proposal to solve the HPO issue in NMF models with additional sparsity constraints.
+Section \ref{experiments} illustrates the numerical results obtained using the AltBi algorithm on synthetic and real signal datasets.
+Section \ref{conclusion} sketches some conclusive remarks and future works.